 Practice Statement

-"My work explores the relationships between imperial ceramics, cultural taste, and sociopolitical power structures in the United States.
-Tracing the history of Western decorative arts, my work interrogates how ideologies are embedded and perpetuated within cultural objects.
+“My work explores the relationships between historical ceramics, cultural taste, and contemporary power structures in the United States.
+Tracing the lineage of Western decorative arts, my work examines how ideologies are embedded and perpetuated through craft objects.

-Frequently working in porcelain, I draw inspiration from baroque and rococo European and American ceramics.
-The extravagant forms, overglaze scenery, and delicate gilding of such pieces embody opulence and authority.
-In my practice, I juxtapose this luxury with the material struggles of the contemporary United States.
-Exploiting our cultural notion of the decorative as docile, I disarm viewers through ornament to foster discussions of sensitive subjects in communities that may ignore them otherwise.
-These motifs span from resistance to repressive governments and the commodification of protest movements to the social construction and performance of gender and class.
+Frequently working in porcelain, I draw inspiration from the baroque and rococo ceramics of Europe and the US.
+The extravagant forms and delicate gilding of such pieces project opulence and authority.
+In my practice, I juxtapose this luxury with the material struggles of everyday Americans.
+Upending our cultural association of the decorative as docile, I use ornament to disarm viewers and open discussion of pressing social matters.
+These themes span across gender, class, and American empire.

-Framing contemporary struggles for justice and equity through historical decorative aesthetics, I challenge our understanding of the past and our role in creating a more just future."
+Ultimately, my work honors the “people’s history” that is overlooked in elite ceramics.
+Framing contemporary movements for social justice through historical decorative aesthetics, I challenge our understanding of the past and our role in creating a more just future.”

 Live from NCECA: Self Revelation and Art Making Now